• Skip to primary navigation

 %Paneer Kofta Recipe Debjanir Rannaghar

-Malai Kofta is a popular Indian side dish prepared with Paneer aka Cottage Cheese.
+Malai Kofta is a popular Indian side dish prepared with Paneer, aka Cottage Cheese.
 Kofta curry is a classic preparation that is popular in Central Asia and the Middle East.
 Usually prepared using ground meats (chicken, lamb, mutton, or pork).
 Koftas can be enjoyed in vegetarian form as well.
 Meat-based kofta preparations are quite similar to the meatball, which is a very popular dish around the globe.

 Indian Malai Kofta, a paneer favorite at home!